Grantham College is committed to providing a safe and secure environment for all of our students and visitors.

 The College's Safeguarding Children & Vulnerable Adults policy sets out the steps we take to protect children and young people and the procedures we would use to deal with any concerns.

 The person employed by the college to ensure adequate safeguarding arrangements is:

-Drew is supported by a small team of staff who are also trained to respond to concerns regarding reported abuse.
-Anyone can contact the College Safeguarding Team by emailing:
+Claire is supported by a small team of staff who are also trained to respond to concerns regarding reported abuse.
+Anyone can contact the College Safeguarding Team (Tel: 01476 400200)

 The team members are:

 Sarah High, Student Services Manager (Tel: 01476 404334)